 The opportunity to conduct research at University Hospitals Case Medical Center was an invaluable experience that I truly believe advanced my aspirations of pursuing a career in medicine.Andrew H.

-Career Resources for Self-Secured Unpaid Opportunities for Second-Fourth Year Odyssey Scholars
+Career Resources for Self-Secured Unpaid Opportunities for Odyssey Scholars

-Pursuing a self-secured internship is an excellent option if you are seeking an opportunity that might not be available in a traditional job database (e.g., highly specialized industry, specific geographic area).
-Self-securing an internship is also an effective strategy for students interested in conducting summer research with a faculty member.
-Students interested in academic research are encouraged to reach out to faculty whose work aligns with their interests early on in the academic year.
-For additional guidance on how to self-secure an internship, please discuss this option with your career adviser.
+Pursuing a self-secured internship is an excellent option if you are seeking an opportunity that might not be available in a traditional job database (e.g., highly specialized industry, specific geographic area, etc.).
+Self-securing an internship is also an effective strategy for students interested in conducting research with a faculty member.
+Students interested in self-securing an opportunity are encouraged to reach out to faculty or employers whose work aligns with their interests early on in the academic year.
+For additional guidance on how to self-secure an internship, including support in setting up an outreach timeline and crafting an email to employers, please schedule an appointment with your career adviser.

 Please speak with your career adviser if you would like support in crafting an outreach e-mail to send to potential organizations you’re interested in working for over the summer, the earlier you send your inquires, the more success you are likely to have.
 Additionally, career advisers can help you in to setting up a timeline for your self-secured outreach!